evanx/redex/test/case/webServer/README.md

 Alternatively, we introduce a `fileStat` router, which can route requests based on whether that file is a directory, or if given file exists e.g. to support something akin to Nginx's `try_files` feature.

 If the file is a directory, the request might be routed to a `directoryServer` processor which lists files in that directory.
-Messages destinated for a directory server could be intercepted and filtered using a generic `replyArrayFilter` on the reply containing an array of files.
+Messages destinated for a directory server could be intercepted and filtered.

+Say the directory server reply includes an array of files.
+That might be modified by a `replyArrayModifier` e.g. to hide files in a directory listing.
 Finally, a translator might transform that array into a pretty HTML document.

 ### Virtual host router